apetkau/microbial-informatics-2014/labs/gview-server/README.md

 * Signature genes
 * Reciprocal BLAST

-Results for each analysis type are displayed using [GView](http://www.gview.ca) a circular and linear genome viewer.
+Results for each analysis type are displayed using [GView][gview] a circular and linear genome viewer.
 GView can be used to make modifications to the appearance of the results and export the genome map to an image file.

 In this lab, we will go through a number of different analysis types using GView Server, and how to modify the results in GView.

 Lab 1: BLAST Atlas
 ------------------

 A BLAST ATlas is used to depict the prescence and abscence of particular regions within a set of genomes.
-The precscence or abscence of a region is determined by running [BLAST](http://en.wikipedia.org/wiki/BLAST) between these regions.
+The precscence or abscence of a region is determined by running [BLAST][blast] between these regions.
 The BLAST results are compiled into a table and are used to generate an image using GView.
 In order to construct a BLAST Atlas using the cholera data please proceed through the following steps.

 1. **_Go to GView Server_**
   1. Go to http://server.gview.ca.